You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit surveys current trends in genre writing and popular fiction with a focus on writing for reader engagement.
 You will have the opportunity to develop a piece of writing that makes use of the techniques of your chosen genre and that reflects the concerns and themes appropriate to your genre.
 It includes focused writing exercises that will enhance the skills needed to develop, research, and write a genre text.
 It also aims to help you develop an understanding of genre theory.
 The unit develops your critical understanding of your own and others’ approaches to the writing life, and the theories of genre that underpin those approaches.

 This unit is a masterclass in literary style.
 Each week in this unit we will look at how one writer produces a particular technique or effect well, we will unpack at a language level exactly what they are doing, and then we will use this understanding to produce a written piece for the week employing that technique.
 In essence, this unit provides an opportunity to develop different writing techniques through guided writing exercises and theoretical analyses of texts with an emphasis on style and effect.
 Here you move beyond the basic elements of fiction and develop advanced techniques in creative and professional writing at a low, language-oriented level.
-Intensive studio-based work, self-directed creative practice, guided critical analysis and asynchronous on-line activities characterise the teaching and learning in this unit.
+Intensive tutorial-based work, self-directed creative practice, guided critical analysis and asynchronous on-line activities characterise the teaching and learning in this unit.

 This unit provides important creative and critical skills in writing poetry and cultivating an understanding of how to interpret and use poetic techniques.
 It explores a spectrum of contemporary and traditional forms of poetry, and is designed for those who are interested in poetics and the use of words in precise, innovative, concentrated and musical ways.
 It equips students with knowledge of the techniques, poetic forms and modes, and the opportunity to apply this vocabulary in analysing and reading a wide range of contemporary poetry.
 The unit provides key creative and critical skills in writing poetry, while offering you the chance to practice in a variety of poetic forms and modes, reflectively writing about your own poetry and analytically writing about the stylistics of another person’s work.
 The unit occurs at the mid-point of the creative writing major, building on KWB211 Creative Writing: Style and Technique, and preparing you for the advanced work of third year.